-Multiple analysis performed in this study suggest the balometer capture hood technique is more accurate (accurate or reliable??) than the anemometer technique.
-Indeed, evidence presented indicates that the anemometer readings overestimate the volume of air passing through the PHEAF device.
+Multiple analyses performed in this study suggest the balometer capture hood technique is more accurate (accurate or reliable??) than the anemometer technique.
+Indeed, evidence presented indicates that the anemometer readings may consistently be overestimating the volume of air passing through the PHEAF device.

 The aerosol photometer’s internal reference value was computed based on the intake volume as measured by the anemometer or balometer technique; however, evidence from analysis of the volumetric measurement data suggests the balometer capture hood exhaust measurements better approximate the true airflow measurement.
 Therefore, the aerosol concentration value needs to be adjusted to calibrate with balometer capture hood exhaust measurements for tests where this technique was not used to measure airflow.
 To accomplish this adjustment factor, we fit a regression model to predict the balometer exhaust volume from the anemometer intake readings where measurements were taken using both techniques.
 This model will be used to predict the balometer exhaust volumes (=230.9+ 0.59 x anemometer intake) for the tests where only the anemometer readings were taken.
 These predictions will be used for the computation of the aerosol internal reference values derived from anemometer intake measurements.